-3 For each rail holder, slide the rail until the correct holes on the rail line up with the holes in the plastic towers.
-Refer to the table to determine which holes on the rail are correct.
+For each rail holder, slide the rail until the correct holes on the rail line up with the holes in the plastic towers.
+Use the measurement you wrote down earlier and refer to the table to determine which holes on the rail are correct.
 The holes are numbered starting with the hole closest to the open end of the rail.
-Set the left and right rail holders to the same holes.
+Set both rail holders to the same holes.

-Length of Machine Throat Holes on Rail
+Length of Machine Holes on Rail

 14 in. or less 1

-15 in. to 17 in.
+14 1/8 in. to 16 in.
 2

-18 to 19 in. (default) 3
+16 1⁄2 in. to 20 in. (default) 3

-4 For each rail holder, use the 2.5 mm Allen wrench to tighten the two M4 shoulder bolts into the plastic towers to secure the rail to the tower.
+5 For each rail holder, use the 2.5 mm Allen wrench to reinstall the two M4 shoulder bolts into the plastic towers.

-5 Task Result: The rail holders are adjusted to the correct length for your machine.
+6 Task Result: The rail holders are adjusted to the correct length for your machine.